BanerjeeLab-repertoire/Decoupling-Phase-Separation-and-Fibrillization-Preserves-Condensate-Biochemical-Activity/README.md

 # Decoupling-Phase-Separation-and-Fibrillization-Preserves-Activity-of-Biomolecular-Condensates
-The repository contains the codes used for processing and analyzing the microrheology data for the paper, "Decoupling Phase Separation and Fibrillization Preserves Condensate  Biochemical Activity".
+The repository contains the codes used for processing and analyzing the nanorheology data for the paper, "Decoupling Phase Separation and Fibrillization Preserves Condensate  Biochemical Activity".

 # Software: Anaconda distribution v2024.10-1